-- 3. June Alternative B (Transit Connected Growth) proposes increased height up to 45' in the areas shown as Urban Flex Industrial within the Norkirk LIT area (see third attachment enclosed in Mithun memo, Attachment 2).
+3. June Alternative B (Transit Connected Growth) proposes increased height up to 45' in the areas shown as Urban Flex Industrial within the Norkirk LIT area (Attachment 2, see enclosed attachment 3).
 This is consistent with the goal for enabling new uses in this are that fit with a more walkable, urban character along 7th Ave while maintaining the predominantly light industrial uses that exist today.
-Examples of this new mix of uses could include maker spaces, co-working, and light industry with a storefront presence.
-Does Council support continued study of the potential for this option within June Alternative B? - 4.
-City staff recommends the excess WSDOT ROW be shown as potential parks or open space and therefore be excluded from the housing unit and jobs growth analysis at this stage.
-These parcels are unlikely to develop at the heights shown in DSEIS alternatives 2 and 3 within the next 20 years and there are significant regulatory hurdles to acquire these parcels.
-Staff is recommending that the long-term goal to incorporate these parcels into the Station Area Plan remain, and that they be considered for parks or open space use.
-Is this approach in line with Council's goals for the Station Area?
+Examples of this new mix of uses could include maker spaces, coworking, and light industry with a storefront presence.
+Does Commission support continued study of the potential for this option within June Alternative B?